antevens/boatcontrol/README.md

 distribution panel and electronics platform (boat) controller.

-It's an I/O breakout board capable of switching up to 48 Latching relays or 32 Latching relays and 32 regular relays with invividual circuits up to 60A and compatible with both DC and AC current.
+It's an I/O breakout board capable of switching up to 48 Latching relays or 32 Latching relays and 32 regular relays with individual circuits up to 60A and compatible with both DC and AC current.

 The "smart" part is provided by either a **Raspberry Pi** HAT or an **Nvidia Jetson** (Nano/Xavier NX) either of which can be mounted on the board.

-All critical parts are designed to be field servicable, components using through-holes are used where possible for better durability in mobile marine environment.
+All critical parts are designed to be field serviceable, components using through-holes are used where possible for better durability in mobile marine environment.
 Note that these boards need to carry significant amounts of current and high voltage and as such PCB thickness and clearances are CRITICAL along